 Conservation District Watershed Specialist Colleen Campion, who worked with the Audubon Society on the project, said the virtual tour starts with the Fall Section of the mural and the other seasons will be added during the year ahead.

 Accompanied by the sounds of the forest, streams and creatures, the tour explores the intricacies of the mural and its inhabitants.
 It identifies and provides some basic information about the trees and plants, even the moss and mushrooms.
 There are also points of discussion and even a bit of seasonal poetry.

 “When I volunteered to paint this mural, it was on the condition that it would be used for educational purposes,” said Katharine Dodge.
 “What Colleen has accomplished in this virtual version is so appropriate for this time of virtual learning.
 I hope people of all ages find it useful.”

 "From everyday office walk-ins to scheduled school and camp trips, the mural plays a huge role in our educational programming each year,” said Campion.
 “It is a pleasure to work on bringing it to life in a new way so that the public can still connect with it, even from home.”

 “The mural was painted with such amazing detail, and it’s evident that so much thought and attention went into each part,” Campion explained.
 “At one point, when I was sitting in the woods recording audio for the fall section, a large buck walked right by me and I joked with Kathy, later on, that it felt like I was right there in the mural.
 That’s how well it truly captures the nature of this area.”

-While virtual tours of all the seasonal sections of the Habitat Mural will be released this year, Campion said she ultimately hopes to add narration to the videos.
+While virtual tours of all the seasonal sections of the Habitat Mural have now been released, Campion said she ultimately hopes to add narration to the videos.